Alfred Adler

-Alfred Adler (/ˈædlər/ AD-lər; /de-AT/; 7 February 1870 – 28 May 1937) was an Austrian medical doctor, psychotherapist, and founder of the school of individual psychology.
+Alfred Adler (/ˈædlər/ AD-lər; /de-AT/; February 7, 1870 – May 28, 1937) was an Austrian medical doctor, psychotherapist, and founder of the school of individual psychology.
 His emphasis on the importance of feelings of belonging, relationships within the family, and birth order set him apart from Freud and others in their common circle.
-He proposed that contributing to others (social interest or Gemeinschaftsgefühl) was how the individual feels a sense of worth and belonging in the family and society.
-His earlier work focused on inferiority, coining the term inferiority complex, an isolating element which he argued plays a key role in personality development.
-Alfred Adler considered a human being as an individual whole, and therefore he called his school of psychology "individual psychology".
+He proposed that contributing to others ("social interest" or Gemeinschaftsgefühl) was how the individual feels a sense of worth and belonging in the family and society.
+His earlier work focused on inferiority, coining the term "inferiority complex", an isolating element which he argued plays a key role in personality development.
+Adler considered a human being as an individual whole, and therefore he called his school of psychology Individual Psychology.

 Adler was the first to emphasize the importance of the social element in the re-adjustment process of the individual and to carry psychiatry into the community.
 A Review of General Psychology survey, published in 2002, ranked Adler as the 67th most eminent psychologist of the 20th century.

 Early life

 Adler was born on February 7, 1870 at Mariahilfer Straße 208 in Rudolfsheim, a village on the western fringes of Vienna, a modern part of Rudolfsheim-Fünfhaus, the 15th district of the city.
-He was second of the seven children of a Jewish couple, Pauline (Beer) and Leopold Adler.
-Leopold Adler was a Hungarian-born grain merchant.
-Leopold's nephew was Victor Adler, a leader of the labour movement and founder of the Social Democratic Workers' Party (SDAP).
+He was second of the seven children of an Austrian-Jewish couple, Pauline (Beer) and Leopold Adler.
+Leopold was a grain merchant and came from a Hungarian-Jewish family.
 Alfred's younger brother died in the bed next to him when Alfred was only three years old, and throughout his childhood, he maintained a rivalry with his older brother.
 This rivalry was spurred on because Adler believed his mother preferred his brother over him.
 Despite his good relationship with his father, he still struggled with feelings of inferiority in his relationship with his mother.

 Alfred was an active, popular child and an average student who was also known for the competitive attitude toward his older brother, Sigmund.
 Early on, he developed rickets, which kept Alfred from walking until he was four years old.
 At the age of four, he developed pneumonia and heard a doctor say to his father, "Your boy is lost".
 Along with being run over twice and witnessing his younger brother's death, this sickness contributed to his overall fear of death.
 At that point, he decided to be a physician.
-He was very interested in the subjects of psychology, sociology and philosophy.
-After studying at the University of Vienna, he specialized as an eye doctor, and later in neurology and psychiatry.
+He was very interested in the subjects of psychology, sociology, and philosophy.
+After graduating from the University of Vienna in 1895, specialized as an eye doctor, and later in neurology and psychiatry.